Sonia Bergamasco

 Sonia Bergamasco (born 16 January 1966) is an Italian actress.

 Born in Milan, Bergamasco graduated in piano at the Giuseppe Verdi Conservatory and then enrolled the drama school of the Piccolo Teatro, graduating in 1990.
 The same year, she made her stage debut in Giorgio Strehler's Arlecchino dei giovani.

 She made her film debut in 1994, in the film Miracoli, storie per corti, in the segment Antonio Mastronunzio pittore sannita directed by Mario Martone.
 In 2001 she had her breakout role as Sofia, the main character in Giuseppe Bertolucci's Probably Love.
 In 2004 thanks to her performance in The Best of Youth she won the Nastro d'Argento for Best Actress along with the rest of the female cast.

-Bergamasco is married to actor Fabrizio Gifuni.
+Bergamasco is married to actor Fabrizio Gifuni, since 2000.
+They have two daughters.